 “Trial & Error” – For those of you who are particularly excited (much as we are) to see the return of John Lithgow to TV, know that this show is going to be premiering on Tuesday, March 7 at 9:30 p.m.
 Eastern, one week after “This Is Us” wraps up its first season.
 Following, the show will air two episodes at 9:00 p.m. for the remainder of its run.
 Starting on April 25, the upcoming comedy “Great News” (executive-produced by Tina Fey and Robert Carlock) will be premiering in the same spot and with the same two-episode format.

 Of course, we’ll have more news on all of these shows once it starts to come out.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!